UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: Numerical Evaluation and Discussion

 \subsection{{\tt HN-PFL} Proof-of-Concept}

 We start by investigating the {\tt HN-PFL} procedure from Sec.~\ref{sec:HN-PFL}, by comparing its performance (measured via classification accuracy, loss, and energy consumption) to that of hierarchical federated learning ({\tt H-FL}) proposed in~\cite{liu2020client}.
-For this simulation, we consider a network composed of 4 UAV swarms with $2$-$3$ workers, where each swarm has data from only $3$ labels (thus, non-i.i.d. data distributions) and data quantity determined randomly from a Gaussian distribution: $\mathcal{N}(2500,250)$ for MNIST and $\mathcal{N}(3500,350)$ for FMNIST.
+For this simulation, we consider a network composed of 4 UAV swarms with $2$-$3$ workers, where each swarm has data from only $3$ labels (thus, non-iid data distributions) and data quantity determined randomly from a Gaussian distribution: $\mathcal{N}(2500,250)$ for MNIST and {$\mathcal{N}(3500,350)$ for CIFAR-10}.
 As a proof-of-concept, we strictly isolate the performance of the distributed ML methodologies to the UAV layers, i.e., we assume the data has already been transferred to the worker UAVs.
 For a fair comparison between {\tt HN-PFL} and {\tt H-FL}, we ensure that both methodologies train over the same amount of data for each of their iterations by defining the batch size for {\tt H-FL} as $\alpha^{\mathsf{HFL}}$ and setting each batch ratio for {\tt HN-PFL} as $\alpha_{j,i} \triangleq \floor{\frac{1}{3} \alpha^{\mathsf{HFL}}}~\forall i \in \{1,2,3 \}$.
 Finally, we use the following settings for ML model training: $\eta = \eta_1 =10^{-3}$ and $\eta_2 = 10^{-2}$, where $\eta$ is the learning rate for gradient descent in {\tt H-FL}, and to avoid lengthy Hessian computations, we use the Hessian first-order approximation (see Remark~\ref{rem:1}).

-Due to the hierarchical nature of {\tt HN-PFL}, we investigate the impacts of local and global aggregations on the performance and efficiency of the ML training separately.
-We first investigate the effects of varying global aggregation period $\tau_s^{\mathsf{G}}$ from $[1,8]$ and fix local aggregation period (i.e., $\tau_s^{\mathsf{L}}=1$) in Fig.~\ref{fig:mnist_fixed_swarm_aggs} for MNIST.
-We repeat this experiment with fixed $\tau_s^{\mathsf{G}} = 1$ and vary $\tau_s^{\mathsf{L}}$ from $[1,8]$ in Fig.~\ref{fig:mnist_fixed_global_aggs}, also for MNIST.
-The corresponding FMNIST experiments are in Fig.~\ref{fig:fmnist_fixed_swarm_aggs} and~\ref{fig:fmnist_fixed_global_aggs}. {Due to the non-iid and non-convex natures of our problem, the noisy convergence seen in Figs.~\ref{fig:mnist_fixed_swarm_aggs}-\ref{fig:fmnist_fixed_global_aggs} is expected.}
+We investigate the impact of local and global aggregations on the performance and efficiency of the ML training separately.
+We first investigate the effects of varying global aggregation period $\tau_s^{\mathsf{G}}$ and fix local aggregation period (i.e., $\tau_s^{\mathsf{L}}=1$) in Fig.~\ref{fig:mnist_fixed_swarm_aggs} for MNIST.
+We repeat this experiment with fixed $\tau_s^{\mathsf{G}} = 1$ and vary $\tau_s^{\mathsf{L}}$ in Fig.~\ref{fig:mnist_fixed_global_aggs}, also for MNIST. {The corresponding CIFAR-10 experiments are in Fig.~\ref{fig:cifar10_fixed_swarm_aggs} and~\ref{fig:cifar10_fixed_global_aggs}. } Due to the non-iid and non-convex natures of our problem, the noisy convergence seen in Figs.~\ref{fig:mnist_fixed_swarm_aggs}-\ref{fig:cifar10_fixed_global_aggs} is expected.